FrankGrieger/myObjectDetector/README.md

 ### Capture images

-In order to connect to input and output of the device camera, the application needs to do the following:

 1. An instance of `AVCaptureSession()` is needed to manage capture activity and to coordinate the flow of data from input devices to capture outputs.
 2. The input `AVCaptureDeviceInput` from the device `AVCaptureDevice` has to be connected to the capture session.
 3. The capture data output `AVCaptureVideoDataOutput` has to be observed by all objects that adopt a `AVCaptureVideoDataOutputSampleBufferDelegate` protocol and has to be connected to the capture session too.
 4. An instance of `AVCaptureVideoPreviewLayer` has to be added as sublayer to the `CameraViewController` view to display the device output.

 This is done in the `viewDidLoad` method of the `CameraViewController` class.
-The  `CameraViewController` class is a subclass of  `UIViewController` and `UIViewControllerRepresentable` so that the object has properties and methods of a `UIViewController` and can be created and managed in the `SwiftUI` interface of the application.
+The  `CameraViewController` class is a subclass of  `UIViewController` and `UIViewControllerRepresentable`, so that the object has properties and methods of a `UIViewController` and can be created and managed in the `SwiftUI` interface of the application.
 A `videoQueue` is used by the sample buffer delegate in a background thread.

 ```swift
 let videoQueue = DispatchQueue(label: "VIDEO_QUEUE")